 The Office of Refugee Resettlement (ORR) provides new populations with the opportunity to achieve their full potential in the United States.
 Our programs provide people in need with critical resources to assist them in becoming integrated members of American society.

-ORR benefits and services are available to eligible persons from the following groups:
+ORR benefits and services (PDF) are available to eligible persons from the following groups:

 - Cuban/Haitian entrants